skafos/example-ml-apps/TensorFlow/tflite/ios/README.md

 3. Give the app a name like `TF-Lite-iOS-App` (or something similar).
 4. Create a new model called `ImageClassifier`.

-Now you're all set to run this example end-to-end!
-We recommend starting with the model building step.
+Now you're all setup to upload model versions and deploy to an iOS app from the dashboard!

 ### 1. Model Building
 We've provided some Python code (*Jupyter Notebook*) that can be run on Google Colab to train an image classification model: